TotalEnergies CAF Women’s AFCON 2024: Team Profile – Nigeria

 Nigeria secured their place at the TotalEnergies CAF Women’s Africa Cup of Nations 2024 place with an authoritative display across both qualifying rounds.
 The Super Falcons reaffirmed their dominance in the second round against Cape Verde.

-In the first leg at the MKO Abiola Stadium in Abuja, they delivered a commanding attacking performance to win 5–0.
-Despite fielding a rotated squad in the return leg in Praia, they got the job done with a 2–1 victory, sealing their 15th appearance at the tournament.
+In the first leg, they delivered a commanding attacking performance to win 5–0.
+Despite fielding a rotated squad in the return leg in Praia, they got the job done with a 2–1 victory, sealing another appearance at the tournament.

 TotalEnergies CAF Women’s Africa Cup of Nations History